Lars Christensen

 Lars Christensen (6 April 1884 – 10 December 1965) was a Norwegian shipowner and whaling magnate.
 He was also a philanthropist with a keen interest in the exploration of Antarctica.

 Career

 Lars Christensen was born at Sandar in Vestfold, Norway.
 Born into a wealthy family, Christensen inherited his whaling fleet from his father, Christen Christensen.
-After completing middle school in 1899, he received training in Germany and at Newcastle followed by trade college in Kristiania (now Oslo).
+After completing middle school in 1899, he received training in Germany and at Newcastle upon Tyne, followed by trade college in Kristiania (now Oslo).
 He started his career as a ship owner in 1906.
 He ventured into the whaling industry in 1909, and directed several companies, including Framnæs Mekaniske Værksted, AS Thor Dahl, AS Odd, AS Ørnen, AS Thorsholm and Bryde og Dahls Hvalfangstselskap.